 Find the list of best surrogacy doctors in India who offers the best treatment with the highest success rate.
 The list has been categorized on the basis of doctors fame, experience, reviews, ratings, and cost.
 Dr. Mohit Saraogi from Saraogi Hospitals and IRIS IVF Centre and Dr. Kaberi Banerjee from Advanced Fertility Centre top the list of the best surrogacy doctors in India.

 One of the best ways to give your child a healthy start in life is by protecting your child from tobacco smoke.
 Tobacco smoke contains more than 7,000 chemicals, of which at least 250 harmful chemicals are present in tobacco smoke and 69 other chemicals that can cause cancer.
-They contain hydrogen cyanide, carbon monoxide and ammonia all of which are extremely harmful for body.
+They contain hydrogen cyanide, carbon monoxide and ammonia all of which are extremely harmful to the body.
+(1)

 Smoking during pregnancy can cause serious health complications because smoke exposes mother and your baby to many harmful chemicals.
-Smoke limits baby's supply of oxygen and nutrients.
-Smoking during pregnancy has also been linked with many health problems, which can include the following:
+Smoke limits the baby's supply of oxygen and nutrients.
+Smoking during pregnancy has also been linked with many health problems, which can include the following (4):

 - Problems with the placenta (an organ that connects the developing fetus to the uterine wall)

 - Reduction in birth weight

 - Preterm premature rupture of the membranes — when the amniotic sac leaks or breaks before week 37 of pregnancy

 - Premature birth of the baby